 Physical therapy focuses on improving motion for people who have physical disabilities due to fractures, joint replacements, stroke, surgery, injury, pain, cancer and other medical conditions.
 Treatment programs may include exercises, isokinetics, manual techniques, heat and cold therapy, reconditioning and other preventive techniques.
 Firelands Regional Medical Center offers physical therapy on both an inpatient and outpatient basis.
 Therapies are designed to help patients achieve optimal functioning in their daily activities to lead a productive and fulfilling life.

-Some of the physical therapy programs offered by Firelands Regional Medical Center are:
+Physical therapy programs offered by Firelands Regional Medical Center include: